Schwabinger 7: Underground bomb found

-On 27 August 2012 a World War II 250 Kilogram aircraft bomb was found just one meter under the surface.
+On 27 August 2012 a World War II 250 kg aircraft bomb was found just one meter under the surface.
 The bomb had a chemical fuse that could still have been functional and therefore could explode at any time under the right conditions.
 The Süddeutsche Zeitung brought this up with Waldhauser (owner of the pub), and he replied, "Obviously we did not party hard enough, or else the whole place would have been flattened.
 This quite nearly casts a poor light on the 7!"
 The bomb could not be defused, so a controlled explosion was performed on 28 August, which also meant that over 2500 people living in the area had to be evacuated.
 Because of the detonation, flaming straw flew on some of the roofs of the houses, though firefighters were already prepared in case of such emergencies and extinguished the threat.
-Even though it was a controlled explosion, 17 nearby houses were damaged and two heavily, making the cost of everything in the millions of euros.
-Windows were smashed and window frames and the façades were damaged.
+Seventeen nearby houses were harmed by the controlled explosion, with two severely impacted.
+Windows were smashed and window frames and the façades were damaged, incurring millions of euros in costs.
 A fashion boutique completely burnt down.